Top 11 chocolate myths

 8. Chocolate lacks nutritional value

 If you’ve seen any of the deluge of scientific studies touting the health benefits of chocolate, you know this is not true.
 But just how nutritious is chocolate?
-It has bona fide superfood status.
-A typical dark chocolate bar contains as much antioxidant capacity as 2 3/4 cups of green tea, 1 glass of red wine, or 2/3 cup of blueberries.
+A typical dark chocolate bar contains as much antioxidant capacity as 2 3/4 cups of green tea, 1 glass of red wine or 2/3 cup of blueberries.
 In addition, chocolate also contains minerals and dietary fiber.

-9. Chocolate must contain at least 70 percent cacao to be good for you
+9. Chocolate must contain at least 70% cacao to be good for you

-The general recommendation is to consume dark chocolate with a minimum of 70 percent cacao to reap the health benefits; in general, the darker the chocolate, the higher the antioxidant content.
-However, in one 18-week study, participants who ate a small amount of 50 percent cacao chocolate experienced a significant reduction in systolic and diastolic blood pressure.
-As well, another study showed short-term improvements in blood flow and blood pressure after consumption of a 60 percent cacao dark chocolate.
+The general recommendation is to consume dark chocolate with a minimum of 70% cacao to reap the health benefits; in general, the darker the chocolate, the higher the antioxidant content.
+However, in one 18-week study, participants who ate a small amount of 50% cacao chocolate experienced a significant reduction in systolic and diastolic blood pressure.
+As well, another study showed short-term improvements in blood flow and blood pressure after consumption of a 60% cacao dark chocolate.

 10. Chocolate is an aphrodisiac